raspberryrippl3/Chrome-Devtools-Code-Coverage-Parser/README.md

-# Export only the used CSSstyles from a Chrome Devtools coverage JSON export
+# Chrome Devtools Code Coverage Parser

-Simple PHP script to extract used CSS from a Google Chrome coverage export
+Simple PHP script to extract used CSS from a Google Chrome coverage JSON export